 Caribou Biosciences, Inc. is a leading company in CRISPR genome engineering located in Berkeley, CA. Caribou's tools and technologies provide transformative capabilities to therapeutic development, agricultural biotechnology, industrial biotechnology, basic and applied biological research.
 The six-year-old company has developed a best-in-class CRISPR genome engineering technology platform and has a leading intellectual property position.

-We are seeking a Regulatory Affairs and Quality Assurance facilitator to join our RA/QA team in Berkeley.
+We are seeking a Regulatory Operations facilitator to join our RA/QA team in Berkeley.
 The ideal candidate will interact with team members across the organization and provide regulatory and QA support to the Company.
 The specific job title will be dependent upon background and experience.

 Responsibilities will include: